 Maintaining a healthy weight is a concern for many people, especially those with a chronic condition like diabetes.
 Besides being good for your heart and blood sugar levels, psyllium may help you lose weight.

 Because psyllium absorbs liquid in your body, it can help give you a feeling of being full.
 This can help you control the amount of food you eat.
 Talk to your doctor about the possibility of taking psyllium if they’ve suggested that you lose weight.

-People with diabetes are constantly watching their diet to maintain a healthy balance of insulin and blood sugar (glucose).
+People with diabetes have to be mindful of their diet to maintain a healthy balance of insulin and blood sugar (glucose).
 Some research has suggested that fibers like psyllium can help people maintain a healthy glycemic balance.

-One study found that taking 5 grams of psyllium twice a day can help patients with type 2 diabetes control their blood sugar.
-Another study of people with type 2 diabetes found similar results, but stressed that psyllium therapy should be tailored to the individual.
+One study found that taking 5 grams of psyllium twice a day can help people with type 2 diabetes control their blood sugar.
+Another

 Psyllium is most commonly consumed in powder or wafer form.
-It’s also available in capsules, granules, and as a liquid.
+It’s also available in capsules, granules, and as a liquid concentrate.
 It’s the main ingredient in many over-the-counter laxatives, including:

 - Maalox Daily Fiber Therapy